neomaxzero/blog/src/posts/002-a-rough-start.md

 Now I'm being guilty of this same thought.I want to build a blog and instead of going for a straight forward solution, I decided to dive into the redicoulus task of reinventing the wheel, and also try a new technology while doing this.
-Let me start again, building a blog is easy, building a good, sublime, top notch quality content blog is _hard_.
-It is extremely hard.
+Let me start again, building a blog is easy.

+_Building a good, sublime, top notch quality content blog is *hard*.
+It's extremely hard._

 If focusing in the content was what we were talking about, let's also add the fact that I want to have control of the platform.
 Well, I think the